oneapi-src/oneDNN/README.md

 Library (Intel(R) MKL) 2017](https://software.intel.com/en-us/intel-mkl), but is not API compatible.
 We are investigating how to unify the APIs in future Intel MKL releases.

-This release is a technical preview with functionality necessary to accelerate bleeding edge image recognition topologies, including Cifar\*, AlexNet\*, VGG\*, GoogleNet\* and ResNet\*.
+This release contains a range of performance critical functions used in modern image recognition topologies including Cifar\*, AlexNet\*, VGG\*, GoogleNet\* and ResNet\* optimized for wide range of Intel processors.

 ## License
 Intel MKL-DNN is licensed under